Supernova Classification using the Recurrent Neural Network in the CSST Ultra-Deep Field Survey: Cosmological constraint

 \subsection{BBC method}

-The BBC method provides an effective way to correct the SN~Ia magnitude bias due to the selection effect and CCSN contamination.
+The Bayesian Estimation Applied to Multiple Species (BEAMS) with Bias Corrections (BBC) method provides an effective way to correct the SN~Ia magnitude bias due to the selection effect and CCSN contamination.
 Accordingly, we adopt the two-step binning BBC method~\citep{M11,descollaboration2024dark}.
 The BBC binning method is divided into two steps: first, the SNe are assigned into different redshift bins, and the offsets of SNe relative to the reference cosmology within each bin are fitted.
 In the second step, the reference cosmology and these offsets are used to constrain the cosmological parameters.

 Several studies have shown that the influence of the assumed reference cosmology on cosmological constraints becomes negligible when a sufficiently large number of bins is used \citep{M11,descollaboration2024dark,DES_2024beyondLCDM}.
 In our analysis, the dataset spans a redshift range $0.1 \leq z \leq 1.3$, and we divide it into 24 redshift bins that are equally spaced in log-space.
 Some analyses, e.g. DES, use an equal number of SNe per bin \citep{descollaboration2024dark}, and our tests show that the binning method has a minimal impact on the results.